anuragambuja/data-engineering-gcp/Cloud Storage.md

 	![image](https://user-images.githubusercontent.com/19702456/222905716-a129c097-4409-4e49-babf-97a12ef02bbb.png)

+> ## Lifecycle management
 - Object Lifecycle: What action like delete or transition to different storage class should be performed based on certain condition like age or type of object
+	- Condition
+		- Object age
+		- Number of versions of object
+		- Created Before
+		- Is Live
+		- Matches Storage Class
+	- Action
+		- Transition to different storage class for high performance
+			- Multi-reginal --> Nearline, Coldline, Archive
+			- Standard --> Nearline, Coldline, Archive
+			- Nearline --> Coldline, Archive
+			- Coldline --> Archive
+		- if versioned, deleting live version creates non current version but deleting non-current version deletes object permanently.

+> ## Autoclass
+- The Autoclass feature automatically transitions objects in your bucket to appropriate storage classes based on each object's access pattern.
+- The feature moves data that is not accessed to colder storage classes to reduce storage cost and moves data that is accessed to Standard storage to optimize future accesses.
+- All objects added to the bucket begin in Standard storage, even if a different storage class is specified in the request.
+- By default, the terminal storage class for Autoclass is Nearline storage, which means objects transition to Nearline storage and remain in that storage class until they're accessed.
+Optionally, you can configure Autoclass so that the terminal storage class is Archive storage.
+- Objects smaller than 128 KiB don't transition to colder storage classes.
+Instead, they are permanently stored in Standard storage.
+Only object data, not object metadata, is considered when determining whether the object is smaller than 128 KiB.
+- Soft-deleted objects retain their existing storage classes until the end of their retention duration.
+When a soft-deleted object is restored, the resulting object begins in Standard storage, regardless of the storage class of the soft-deleted object.
+- When an object's data is read, the object transitions to Standard storage if it's not already stored in Standard storage.
+Reading or editing an object's metadata does not cause the object to transition to Standard storage.
+Any object that isn't accessed for 30 days transitions to Nearline storage.
+	- Any object that isn't accessed for 90 days transitions to Coldline storage.
+Such objects spent at least 30 days in Standard storage and 60 days in Nearline storage.
+	- Any object that isn't accessed for 365 days transitions to Archive storage.
+Such objects spent at least 30 days in Standard storage, 60 days in Nearline storage and 275 days in Coldline storage.
+- There is no Class A operation charge when Autoclass transitions an object from Nearline storage to Standard storage.
+When Autoclass transitions an object from Coldline storage or Archive storage to Standard storage or Nearline storage, each such transition incurs a Class A operation charge.

 - Global unique name for bucket.
 Bucket level lock with data retention policy.
 Object are immutable and can be versioned.
 Choosing a region close to where the data will be processed will reduce latency.
 And if you are processing the data using cloud services within the region, it will save you on network egress charges.
 - For a multi-region bucket, the objects are replicated across regions.And for a single-region bucket, the objects are replicated across zones.
 In any case, when the object is retrieved, it is served up from the closest replica to the requester, and that is how low latency occurs.
 Multiple requesters could be retrieving the objects at the same time from different replicas, and that is how high throughput is achieved.